tmuguet/PreProcessorFilter/README.md

 The format of a macro definition is basic:
 * The first line is the list of arguments that the macro accepts, comma-separated
 * The rest of the file is the content of the macro.
+For now, this content is NOT processed by the pre-processor, so `#if`or `#call` directives won't work as expected.

 Examples:
 ```php